michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-12-31-tax-check-list.md

 - The photo page of the applicant's passport.
 - The visa page of the applicant's passport.
 - The most recent entry stamp page of the applicant's passport.
-- The most recent school transcript (For child under 18).
+- The most recent school transcript (For children under 18).

 ### Nonresident